y-a-v-a/huszar/README.md

 #HUSZÁR
 ####by y-a-v-a.org 2010-2014

 This project was set up to see if it was possible to animate a painting by the artist __Vilmos Huszár__ in JavaScript using mostly jQuery.
-The painting is called _Compositie II (schaatsenrijders)_, painted in 1917 and is owned by [Gemeente Museum Den Haag](http://www.gemeentemuseum.nl/collection/item/6847).
+The painting is called _Compositie II (schaatsenrijders)_ (_Composition II (ice skaters)_), painted in 1917 and is owned by [Gemeente Museum Den Haag](http://www.gemeentemuseum.nl/collection/item/6847).

 #### Concept